sboday/edx-documentation/en_us/shared/manage_live_course/discussions.rst

  :local:
  :depth: 1

+.. note:: Some features of discussions are available when discussions are accessed in a web browser, but not when accessed in the edX mobile apps.
    For information about the differences between discussions on the edx.org site and in the mobile apps, see :ref:`Discussions on Mobile Apps`.

 For information about how using cohorts in your course affects how your course team might moderate course discussions, see :ref:`Moderating Discussions for